Blog

 Have You Been Treated Unfairly By Your Hurricane Ian Insurer?

 While this news is disheartening, unfortunately it is not surprising in our line of work.
-At Taylor, Warren, Weidner & Hancock, we have been helping homeowners fight back against insurance companies that try to undervalue and underpay claims as far back as Hurricane Opal in 1995 as well as the more recent Hurricane Michael in 2018, Hurricane Sally in 2020, and Hurricane Ian in 2022.
-At TWWH, our attorneys know insurance companies will go to great lengths to reduce claim values and minimize claims, even greater lengths in a volatile, poorly backed insurance market facing a costly storm like Hurricane Ian.
+At Taylor, Warren, Weidner, Hancock & Barnes, we have been helping homeowners fight back against insurance companies that try to undervalue and underpay claims as far back as Hurricane Opal in 1995 as well as the more recent Hurricane Michael in 2018, Hurricane Sally in 2020, and Hurricane Ian in 2022.
+At TWWHB, our attorneys know insurance companies will go to great lengths to reduce claim values and minimize claims, even greater lengths in a volatile, poorly backed insurance market facing a costly storm like Hurricane Ian.
 But, articles like this only fuel our attorneys to continue the fight.
 If you feel your insurance company has undervalued your Hurricane Ian claim or has not paid the entirety of the amount you are owed, contact us for a no-cost, no-obligation consultation.
 We're here to help, answer your questions, and fight for you.

 About the Author